Skip to main content

 If using legacy token-based authentication with Bold Penguin credentials, use the loginWithUsernameAndPassword method instead:

-import { loginWithUsernameAndPassword } from '@boldpenguin/sdk-auth';
+import { loginWithUsernameAndPassword } from '@boldpenguin/sdk';

 loginWithUsernameAndPassword({